 Further developments of additional exploratory analytical assessments presented at WKBALFLAT (ICES, 2014) (production model and age based SAM) are recommended.
 However, before transitioning to a new stock assessment model, the discard estimates should be re-calculated.

-It is recommended that also other countries (not only Poland) should re-age their historical age data using recommended ageing methodology for this species in the Baltic Sea.
+It is recommended for flounder ageing to use only recommended methods (sliced or broken and burned).
+If it is possible countries should re-age their historical age data using recommended ageing methodology for this species in the Baltic Sea.